-So far in this series, we've been focusing on fairly theoretical aspects of cursing.
+So far in this series, we’ve been focusing on theoretical aspects of cursing.
 In Part 1 we discuss how to decide if cursing is the correct approach for your situation and in Part 2 we covered some aspects of the ethical debate surrounding the subject.
 In Part 3 we got a little more hands-on with curse breaking.

-Today we'll be wrapping up the Cursing 101 series and talking about types of curses.
-Knowing the types of curses that are out there is helpful not only when casting curses yourself but also when trying to break them, so regardless of whether or not you're a cursing witch this information can still come in handy!
+Today we’ll be wrapping up the Cursing 101 series and talking about types of curses.
+Knowing the types of curses that are out there is helpful not only when casting curses yourself but also when trying to break them, so regardless of whether you’re a cursing witch this information can still come in handy!

 The Evil Eye

 The evil eye was traditionally a curse cast out of jealousy or envy and was thought to cause bad luck and injury to the recipient.
 It’s quite easy to branch from there and use the same principle to meet your own ends.
 Giving someone the evil eye is a method of cursing that can take a bit of practice.
 Essentially you’re directing as much ill intent into a quick(ish) glare as you can, it’s pretty difficult to miss your target as long as you don’t have a wandering gaze.
-Once you get the hang of it I’d advise you to be careful, it can be quite easy to give someone the evil eye without fully meaning to.
+Once you get the hang of it, I’d advise you to be careful.
+It can be quite easy to give someone the evil eye without fully meaning to.